Downloads

 1. Big Books excerpts and training courses

-• Excerpts from the Big Book of Benefits and Mental Health 2021-22 edition: Please click here to see sample pages from the new 2021-2022 edition.
+• Excerpts from the Big Book of Benefits and Mental Health 2021-23 edition: Please click here to see sample pages from the latest 2021-2023 edition.
 For more details of the contents, how to get your copy, please see the Big Book of Benefits and Mental Health page here.
-After years of holding the price, lockdown weight gain and rising paper prices, mean that there is a small price increase to £28 this time.
+After years of holding the price, lockdown weight gain and rising paper prices, meant a small price increase to £28 this time.

 • Online edition – As an alternative to a printed copy, you can access a .pdf flip book that reproduces the copy of the printed edition of the Big Book of Benefits and Mental Health 2021-23 to view on screen.
 You can find out more and take out a subscription (for £24 a year) at the page here.
-The text of the online version will be updated in April 2022 to incorporate all the changes in the free April 2022-23 Updater Pack (see below).
+The text of the online version will be updated later in 2023 to incorporate all the changes in the free April 2022-23 Updater Packs (see below).

 • Training Courses A range of course – with or without a mental health slant – and adaptable to your requirements.
 Please click here to see our current range, but do contact us to discuss requirements, whether we can come to you – in any of the UK nations – or for an online presentation via Teams or Zoom.
 For more details about how we offer training and costs, please go to our current Training Page here

-• April 2022-23 Benefits Uprating Pack – For the Big Book of Benefits and Mental Health April 2021-23 edition .
-A free two-part April 2022 Update pack gives you, in:
+• April 2022-24 Benefits Uprating Pack – For the Big Book of Benefits and Mental Health April 2021-24 edition .
+A free three-part Updater Pack gives you, in:

 3. Resources for particular benefits: